Catholic Church in Brazil: History

+In the early 20th to mid-20th century, Bishop Carlos Duarte Costa became a public critic and was excommunicated for disagreeing with papal infallibility, priestly confession, divorce, and clerical celibacy.
+He would then establish the Brazilian Catholic Apostolic Church and elevate the Freemason, Salomão Barbosa Ferraz, who would be received as a married bishop within Roman Catholicism and participate in the Second Vatican Council.

-In the late 20th century the Church's liberation theology movement, which focuses on the poor as the primary recipients of Christ's message, helped in the quest for social justice.
+In the late 20th century the church's liberation theology movement, which focuses on the poor as the primary recipients of Christ's message, helped in the quest for social justice.
 The church organized ecclesiastical base communities throughout the country to work for social and political causes at the local level.
-Despite the support of the higher clergy for the military, the progressive wing managed to make the Church practically the only legitimate focus of resistance and defense of basic human rights during military rule, as well as a main advocate for social rights and human dignity in the Constitutional Assembly of 1987–1988.
-When then Cardinal Ratzinger became responsible for the Congregation for the Doctrine of the Faith, he launched a successful campaign against the liberation theology, and the conservative wing of the Church gained power.
+Despite the support of the higher clergy for the military, the progressive wing managed to make the church practically the only legitimate focus of resistance and defense of basic human rights during military rule, as well as a main advocate for social rights and human dignity in the Constitutional Assembly of 1987–1988.
+When then Cardinal Ratzinger became responsible for the Congregation for the Doctrine of the Faith, he launched a successful campaign against the liberation theology, and the conservative wing of the church gained power.
 Catholics then saw the rise of the Catholic Charismatic Renewal movement, as a way to counter the rapid growth of Pentecostal Protestantism in the country.
 According to Luis Lugo, director of the Pew Forum on Religion & Public Life, “pentecostalism no longer is something confined outside the Catholic Church, it is now firmly within the form of various charismatic tendencies and movements”.

 During his five-day visit to Brazil in May 2007 Pope Benedict XVI canonized Frei Galvão, who became the first Brazilian-born saint.
 Both the Pope's visit and the canonisation aimed at reinvigorating the local church.
 Brazil was also the first foreign country visited by Benedict's successor Pope Francis.